Betsy

 He gets in at the bottom of the handicap with only 50.5kg as he attempts to emulate Private Harry, which completed the Sunlight-Galaxy last year as a three-year-old.

-“I had really thought about what he could earn until now.”
+“I hadn’t really thought about what he could earn until now.”

 Grafterburners has won six of 12 starts, but is unbeaten as a three-year-old and shocked Schweida with the way he has returned to racing.

-He was a couple of lengths off the better two-year-olds in the Queensland running sixth in Cool Archie’s JJ Atkins, but it was the way that he came in three-year-old handicap last year that was a surprise.
+He was a couple of lengths off the better two-year-olds in Queensland running sixth in Cool Archie’s JJ Atkins, but it was the way that he came out in a three-year-old handicap last year that was a surprise.

 ”We stretched him over a trip to help him get into races and now he puts himself there.
 He is a different horse.”